Moving to Coronado, Panama

 We asked people in Coronado if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Coronado, it's important to be mindful of local customs and etiquette to avoid making cultural faux pas.
 Here are some tips to help you navigate social situations: Dress appropriately: While Coronado is a beach town, it's still important to dress modestly when not on the beach.
 Avoid walking around in swimwear away from the beach or pool areas.
 Greet properly: Panamanians are generally warm and polite.
 A simple "hola" (hello) and a handshake or, in more informal settings, a cheek kiss (for women) are common greetings.
 Be punctual for formal occasions: Although there's a more relaxed attitude towards time in social settings (known as "la hora panameña"), you should still strive to be on time for formal appointments or business meetings.
 Respect the pace: Life in Coronado may be slower-paced than what you're used to.
 Be patient and avoid showing frustration or impatience with slower service.
 Learn some Spanish: While many people in Coronado may speak English, especially in tourist areas, it's respectful to attempt some basic Spanish phrases.
 Be polite and avoid confrontation: Panamanians value politeness.
 Avoid raising your voice or becoming confrontational, as this can be seen as disrespectful.
 Respect the environment: Keep beaches and public areas clean, and don't engage in activities that could harm the local flora and fauna.
 Tipping: Tipping is customary in Panama.
 In restaurants, a tip of 10% is appreciated if it's not already included in the bill.
 Understand bargaining: While bargaining may be acceptable in some markets, it's not as common in established stores or supermarkets.
 Be respectful if you choose to negotiate prices.
 Be mindful of local laws: Familiarize yourself with local laws and regulations to avoid inadvertently breaking them.
-By being respectful and considerate of local customs and social norms, you'll be more likely to have a positive experience in Coronado and avoid offending your hosts," replied a member in Coronado.
+By being respectful and considerate of local customs and social norms, you'll be more likely to have a positive experience in Coronado and avoid offending your hosts," said one expat who made the move to Coronado.

 Why do people move to Coronado?